 Start by setting up these essential workflows:

 The key is to make these sequences behavioral, not just time-based.
 For example, suppose someone clicks on a link about a specific feature in your nurture email.
-In that case, they should automatically receive follow-up information about that feature, not just the following scheduled email.
+In that case, they should automatically receive follow-up information about the feature, not just the scheduled email below.

-This kind of personalization can increase conversion rates dramatically.
-According to a study by Experian, personalized emails deliver 6x higher transaction rates.
+This kind of personalization can dramatically increase conversion rates.
+According to Salesforce, personalized emails deliver 6x higher transaction rates.

 Step 4 – Track Sales Funnel Metrics & Optimize